HElhamaky/Angular-PlayBox/Chapter 2.md

 FormsModule,
 ],
 ```
-* Let’s start making our Manage component by updating the controller with some logic.
+* Let’s start making **our Manage component** by updating the controller with some logic.
-* There will also need to be two methods: one to handle the removal of a stock and another to add a new stock symbol to the list.
+* There will also need to be two methods:
+    * one to **handle the removal of a stock**
+    * and another to **add a new stock symbol to the list**.
 * Open **src/app/components/manage/manage.component.ts** and update it to match the following listing.
-This will comprise the additional methods and setup required for this view.
+* This will comprise the additional methods and setup required for this view.

 ```typescript
 import { Component } from '@angular/core';